 Open an interactive chat with Bash

-What are user attributes in SSO, and why are they important?
+What are user attributes in the context of SSO?

 Open an interactive chat with Bash